 Right now, the majority of people around the globe are like the parabolic frogs sitting in a pot of boiling water.
 Things are heating up, but, heedless of the gradually worsening conditions around them, the frogs stay put.
 By the time full-blown disaster is upon them, it’s too late to hop out.

 Back in April, I asked what it would take for the world to act against climate change with the same urgency brought to combating the novel coronavirus.
-To which Jonathan Logan, a member of the climate emergency mobilization organization Extinction Rebellion America (XRA) launch team, told me: “Human beings don’t mobilize quickly unless the threat’s right in front of us.”
+To which Jonathan Logan, a member of the climate emergency mobilization organization Extinction Rebellion America (XRA) launch team, responded: “Human beings don’t mobilize quickly unless the threat’s right in front of us.”
 Well, the threat is now as obvious as the cloud of smoke that hangs above the West Coast.
 What are we going to do about it?

 The cost of our reluctance to respond to climate change